ppy/osu-wiki/news/2022/2022-05-28-new-featured-artist-rameses-b.md

 ### We Are One (feat.
 Veela)

-Test your finger control with the doubles on [this osu! mapset](https://osu.ppy.sh/beatmapsets/522920) hosted by [Yamicchi](https://osu.ppy.sh/users/6486831)!
+Test your finger control with the doubles on [this osu! mapset](https://osu.ppy.sh/beatmapsets/522920) hosted by ::Yamicchi::{ user-id=6486831 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/270/Songs/Rameses%20B%20-%20We%20Are%20One%20(feat.%20Veela).mp3" type="audio/mpeg">